zaccesss/zaccesss/README.md

 ---
 ## 🎯 What I Am Looking For

-I am seeking **internships, placements and work experience** across engineering and tech.
+I am seeking **internships, placements and work experience** across engineering and tech (both HW/SW).

 My long term goal is to build a career where **intelligent software and efficient hardware solve real problems** at scale.